How To Spot Fake Chanel Bags: 10 Ways To Tell Real Purses and Wallets

 Chanel dust bags typically come in black or whiteChanel dust bags typically come in black or white

 Chanel dust bags typically come in black or white.
 The expanded logo should be centered and printed in white, not gray.
-For bags that use the CC logo, the placement is usually at the bottom.
+The placement is usually at the bottom for bags that use the CC logo.

-For bags that have the CC lock, the right C must overlap at the top while the left C overlaps at the bottom.
-The edges are usually rounded on counterfeit bags, and more defined on authentic ones.
+For bags with the CC lock, the right C must overlap at the top while the left overlaps at the bottom.
+The edges are usually rounded on counterfeit bags and more defined on authentic ones.

 The CC lock should be centered on the bag — not too low or too high.